-All Americans who earn over around $10,000 (or just $400 of self-employment income are required to file a US federal tax return each year, no matter where in the world they live or where their income was sourced.
+All Americans who earn over around $12,400 (in 2020, or just $400 of self-employment income, or just $5 for Americans married filing separately from a foreigner) are required to file a US federal tax return each year, no matter where in the world they live or where their income was sourced.

 This means that the majority of US expats still have to file a US tax return when they live and work abroad.

 They may also be liable to pay US taxes, even if they’re paying tax in another country or if a tax treaty exists between the US and the country where they live.
 This also depends on their individual circumstances and on whether they can claim any exemptions such as the Foreign Earned Income Exclusion or the Foreign Tax Credit.

 Many US expats still aren’t aware that they should be filing a US tax return though – no other major country requires its citizens to file if they live and earn abroad after all – so they may owe the US back taxes.